Ingen: Biography

 Ingen was born on December 7, 1592, in Fuqing, Fujian, during China's Ming dynasty.
 Ingen's father disappeared when he was five.
 At age 20, while searching for him, Ingen arrived at Mount Putuo off Zhejiang province, where he served tea to monks.
 At 28, after the death of his mother, he was ordained as a monk at his family temple - Wanfu Temple, Mount Huangbo, Fujian.
 Ingen's teachers there were Miyun Yuanwu and Feiyin Tongrong.
 In 1633 he received dharma transmission from the latter, and in 1637 served his first term as abbot.
 His second term as 33rd abbot of the temple began in 1646 and at this time he is credited with helping Mount Huangbo to develop into a thriving Buddhist centre.

-In 1654, after repeated requests of Itsunen Shoyu, he went to Nagasaki, Japan with around 30 monks and artisans, including his disciple Muyan.
+In 1654, after repeated requests of Itsunen Shoyu, he went to Nagasaki, Japan with around 30 monks and artisans, including his disciple Mu'an.
 He founded the Ōbaku school of Zen.
 He established the Ōbaku head temple Manpuku-ji at Uji, Kyoto in 1661.

 On May 21, 1673 (Enpō 1, 5th day of the 4th month), he died at Mampuku-ji.

 Calligraphy

 Ingen was a skilled calligrapher, introducing the Ming style of calligraphy to Japan.
-Along with his disciples Muyan and Sokuhi Nyoitsu, he was one of the Ōbaku no Sanpitsu ("Three Brushes of Ōbaku").
+Along with his disciples Mu'an and Sokuhi Nyoitsu, he was one of the Ōbaku no Sanpitsu ("Three Brushes of Ōbaku").
 He is known to have carried paintings by Chen Xian with him to Japan.